 A working group formed.
 In November 2009 we incorporated as a not-for-profit organization.
 We choose LOCO as a kind of acronym for LOCAL COMPANY, that also encompasses the values of LOCAL COMMUNITY, and LOCAL CONNECTIONS.
 We know it means crazy in Spanish.
 Maybe we’re a little of that too.
-But we hope you’ll come to think of all things local when you hear LOCO.
+But we hope you’ll come to think of all things that support local businesses when you hear LOCO.

 In 2010 we joined BALLE as a member network.
 BALLE is a network connecting local business networks across North America to share best practice and create a revolution out of the Buy-Local movement.
 You might remember that there used to be a former BALLE member network in BC called BALLE BC.
 Some of us involved in LOCO were involved with BALLE BC in some way.
 We became enamored with the concept of creating local economies, supporting living wages, social and environmental justice by supporting and influencing local business.